 Table 3-1.
-Log entry descriptions
+Log Entry Descriptions

-Field Description Date and Time The date and time the log entry was recorded.
+Field Description Date and time The date and time the log entry was recorded.
 Source IP The IP address of the initiating device for this log entry.
-Target address The name or IP address of the Web site or newsgroup visited or attempted to access.
+Target address The name or IP address of the website or newsgroup visited or to which access was attempted.
 Action Whether the access was blocked or allowed.